vgurianov/uml-sp/docs/case_studies/clock/clock.md

 ## Alternative model of analysis
 Let the Researcher be located in an atomic object.
 In this case, the model is changes.
-Model the сдщсл is depicted in Fig.4.
+Model the clockk is depicted in Fig.4.

 <p><img src="clockClassDiagram2.png" alt="" /></p>
 Figure 4.
 The class diagram<br/>